VGraupera/1on1-questions/README.md

 # 1 on 1 Questions
-Ultimate list compiled from a variety to sources
+Mega list compiled from a variety to sources

 ## About Manager